ChesterSng/TISC2022/Challenge 5B.md

     make install
 ```

-I was quite sure that it was HTTP request smuggling since the `remap.config` is looks properly configured and the only other way to `/do-report` is through smuggling.
+I was quite sure that it was HTTP request smuggling since the `remap.config` looks properly configured and the only other way to `/do-report` is through smuggling.
 I made a detour to think about the final step first.

 Even if we can make a request to `/do-report`, what URL should we provide it?
 My first idea was naive.
-I tried to host a web server which returns javascript to make the puppeteer visit `https://localhost:8000/token` and then return the html response.
-Well, it failed, because of, CORS.
+I tried to host a web server which returns javascript to make puppeteer visit `https://localhost:8000/token` and then return the html response.
+Well it failed, because of CORS.
 A browser doesn't let you make requests to servers that don't allow CORS.

 Inside `main.js` we can see this:
 ```js